mstoyanovca/logbook/README.md

-Built as a proof of concept with Scala, Play and Slick, to be hosted on AWS.
+Built as a proof of concept with Scala, Play and Slick, to host on AWS.